BryanApellanes/Bam.Net.Core/_tools/laotze/README.md

 ﻿# Data Access Objects (Dao) From LaoTze

-Generating Data Access Objects using LaoTze.exe is done by creating a *.db.js file and processing that file with the command line tool LaoTze.exe.
+Generating data access objects from scratch using LaoTze.exe is done by creating a *.db.js file and processing that file with the command line tool LaoTze.exe.
 A *.db.js file is a special JavaScript file that contains a single JavaScript literal object named “database” that defines a database schema.
 An example database schema object